 When I first toyed with the idea with doing an Unofficial Hot Chocolate Week, I asked a few readers what kind of hot chocolate they were interested in trying.
 A few people asked for a spicy hot chocolate.
 I love spicy things, so I was totally game to create a simple spicy hot chocolate to share with you.

-Don’t forget to take time to check out the other hot chocolate recipes from earlier in the week.
+Don't forget to take the time to check out the other hot chocolate recipes from earlier in the week.
 If you love spice, definitely try the chai hot chocolate.
 For something truly indulgent try the Nutella hot chocolate.
 Want something unique?
-Check out the tiramisu hot chocolate and the black forest hot chocolate.
-Also, stop by instagram to enter a giveaway for some of my favorite ingredients I’ve been using to make the hot chocolate this week.
+Check out my gingerbread hot chocolate, tiramisu hot chocolate, and the black forest hot chocolate.
+You can find a guide on making the perfect hot chocolate every time here.

 - 2 oz semi sweet chocolate

 - 2 teaspoons brown sugar

 - 1 cup whole milk

 - Add all of the ingredients except for the milk into a small saucepan and mix well.

 - Add ¼ cup of the milk to the pan and heat on medium high.
 Stir constantly until the chocolate is melted and fully incorporated into the milk.